EU funds at risk, as Polish region upholds anti-LGBTI 'anthem'

 They have been adopted by over 100 local authorities, mostly in south-west Poland, under PiS' patronage and have already led to symbolic cuts in EU funds in some cases.

-The Polish-EU dispute on protection of LGBTI minorities is just one among many, which also cover women's rights, freedom of the press, judicial independence, the primacy of EU law, and PiS' xenophobic and eurosceptic rhetoric.
+Meanwhile, the Polish-EU dispute on protection of LGBTI minorities is just one among many, which also cover women's rights, freedom of the press, judicial independence, the primacy of EU law, and PiS' xenophobic and eurosceptic rhetoric.

 "The Małopolska Region expresses a strong opposition to the emerging public activities aimed at promoting the ideology of LGBTI movements, the goals of which violate the fundamental rights and freedoms guaranteed in the acts of international law, question the values protected in the Polish constitution, and interfere with the social order," the Małopolska assembly's 2019 declaration says.